samply/lens-test/README.md

-Run `./test.bash <app>` to locally run one of the supported applications, an instance of [Spot](https://github.com/samply/spot), and a [Beam](https://github.com/samply/beam) proxy.
+Run `./test.bash <app>` to locally run one of the supported [Lens](https://github.com/samply/lens)-based applications, an instance of [Spot](https://github.com/samply/spot), and a [Beam](https://github.com/samply/beam) proxy.

 | Application                                                            | Testing URL                   |
 | ---------------------------------------------------------------------- | ----------------------------- |
 | [ccp-explorer](https://github.com/samply/ccp-explorer)                 | http://localhost:4123/        |
 | [bbmri-sample-locator](https://github.com/samply/bbmri-sample-locator) | http://localhost:4124/search/ |

-Append `-local-lens` to replace the `@samply/lens` dependency in the application with your local Lens repository.
+Add the flag `-local-lens` to replace the application's `@samply/lens` dependency with your local Lens repository.
+Run `npx vite build --watch --emptyOutDir false` in the Lens repository to automatically reload the application when you make changes to Lens.

-Append `-dockerfile` to use the `Dockerfile` in the application repository.
+Add the flag `-dockerfile` to use the `Dockerfile` in the application repository.

 ## Configuration